Ethnomusicology

 Joshua Katz-Rosene performs with the Bogotá-based panpipe troupe Zampoñas Urbanas at an event organized by the Bolivian embassy in Colombia to commemorate the 5th anniversary of Evo Morales’ presidency (Photo: Laura Molina Benavides).

 Our numerous alumni have made major contributions to the field, and the Program has an impressive record of placing its graduates in academic positions.
-CUNY Ethnomusicology graduates currently hold professorial positions at Columbia University, University of North Carolina, Temple University, University of Vermont, the New School, University of New Haven, and the University of North Texas, as well as at John Jay College, York College, Gutman College, and Baruch College within the CUNY system.
+CUNY Ethnomusicology graduates currently hold professorial positions at Columbia University, University of North Carolina, Temple University, Bennington College, University of Vermont, the New School, University of New Haven, and the University of North Texas, as well as at John Jay College, Lehman College, York College, Gutman College, and Baruch College within the CUNY system.

 Lastly, the Program’s students and faculty have always constituted a convivial and supportive community, whose members like to socialize, make music, and share their experiences.